levitsky/biolccc/doc/sphinx/source/advanced.rst

 Segmentation mechanism
 ======================

-BioLCCC uses two type of units to divide a polymer molecule.
-The first is a conventional monomer, i.e. a building block of a molecule.
+BioLCCC uses two units to divide a polymer molecule into blocks.
+The first one is a
+conventional monomer, the building block of a molecule.
 In case of proteins it is an amino acid residue.
 The terminal groups are not considered as monomers, rather they are modifiers attached to monomers.